HawkeyePierce89/Moon-Sugar/README.md

 }
 `````

-## Where I can get images for snow?
+## Where can I get images for snow?

 For example, you can get it [from this](https://www.flaticon.com/packs/snowflakes).

-Or you can install npm package
+## Can I install this from npm?

+Yes

 `````
 npm install moon-sugar